-In terms of how this can be achieved, the SME on-premises or on IaaS File Fabric product can be used, but this can also be achieved using the SME SaaS solution.
+In terms of how this can be achieved, the Enterprise on-premises File Fabric product will be used, but this can also be achieved using the File Fabric SaaS hosted solution.

-The first thing to do is to add your storage provider of choice with regards to where you want the Data Room data to be stored.
-We will use Amazon S3 but you could choose to use any type of storage that SME supports.
+The first thing to do is to add a storage provider of choice with regards to where you want the Data Room data to be stored.
+We will use Amazon S3 but you could choose to use any type of storage that The File Fabric supports.

 Once this is done we can choose how we will encrypt the data.
 This is an important step as it means that despite the data being stored on Cloud it will be totally secure, even if the data is directly accessed from the Storage.
-SME support AES 256 bit encryption.
+The File Fabric supports AES 256 bit encryption.

-There are 3 different ways sme support to encrypt the data:
+There are 3 different ways The File Fabric supports to data ecnryption:

-1. File by file encryption – In this mode the encryption key is not stored by SME and must be remembered.
+1. File by file encryption – In this mode the encryption key is not stored by The File Fabric and must be remembered.
 Different encryption keys can be applied to different files or folders.
 No key, no data retrieval.

 2. Blanket Data Room encryption.
 A single key is chosen and stored and is used to encrypt the data.

 3. Blanket Data room encryption with the key stored in an external key server.
-SME supports the Hashicorp Vault key management server.
+The File Fabric supports the Hashicorp Vault key management server.

 We can now add the users that we wish to access the Data Room:

-Now encryption is set then the SME Cloud File Manager UI can be used to create (pseudo) folders on S3 to contain the documents for the data room and then read only ACLS’s can be applied as per our requirement.
+Now that encryption is set the Cloud File Manager UI can be used to create (pseudo) folders on S3 to contain the documents for the data room and then read only ACLS’s can be applied as per our requirement.